 As we just mentioned, engaged employees are much more likely to stay with your company long enough to pay for themselves.
 A successful onboarding process greatly increases your organization’s chances of retaining its top talent.

 Now that we’ve convinced you of the importance of onboarding, let’s dive into some expert-approved tips for onboarding new sales reps.
-Implementing these strategies and you’ll see new hire engagement, productivity, and retention rise in your sales department.
+Implement these strategies and you’ll see new hire engagement, productivity, and retention rise in your sales department.

 6 Tips to Onboard New Sales Reps More Effectively